 - support the independent person in their role during Aboriginal and Torres Strait Islander family led decision making processes

 - help the family with kinship mapping to identify placements and safety and support network members

 - facilitate reunification planning cultural support planning or transition from care planning.

 Refer to Building partnerships with the community.

-Refer to the Department of Child Safety, Youth and Women website for updated information about the Family Participation Program provider for your local area.
+Refer to the Department of Children, Youth Justice and Multicultural Affairs website for updated information about the Family Participation Program provider for your local area.